LenaHovhannisyan/contact-form-plugin/README.md

-# 10web_task
+# Custom Contact Form plugin for Wordpress

 # Description

-Contact form provides you with a shortcode that you can use everywhere and save user data.
-In Admin panel you can only see saved data.
+Contact form plugin provides you with a shortcode that you can use everywhere and save user data.
+In Admin panel you can see only saved data.

 # How to use